Greater prairie-chicken: Conservation

 In states such as Iowa and Missouri that once had thriving prairie-chicken populations (estimated to be hundreds of thousands), total numbers have dropped to about 500.
 However, the Missouri Department of Conservation has started a program to import prairie-chickens from Kansas and Nebraska in the hopes that they will be able to repopulate the state and increase that number to 3,000.

-Central Wisconsin is home to approximately 600 individuals, down from 55,000 when hunting was prohibited in 1954.
+Wisconsin is home to a small population of greater prairie-chickens, down from 55,000 when first estimated in 1929 by A.O.
+Gross.
+Gross's contemporary, Aldo Leopold, felt that this population estimate was over-optimistic.
+In 1955, the hunting of prairie chickens was outlawed in Wisconsin.
+By 1998, a census of booming cocks (male birds) counted a total of 649 birds in their remaining habitat in central Wisconsin.
+As of 2025, up to 307 cocks were counted on booming grounds in central Wisconsin, the highest population recorded since 2007 – this population increase is largely driven by a growing population at the Buena Vista prairie management area.
 Though this area was predominately spruce and tamarack marsh before European settlement, early pioneers drained the marshes and attempted to farm the poor soil.
 As the prairies to the south and west were lost to agriculture and development, and the southern half of Wisconsin was logged, the prairies spread northward into the abandoned farmland.
 Today, over 30,000 acres are managed by the Wisconsin Department of Natural Resources as greater prairie-chicken habitat.
+Surveys conducted in 2025 detected that 38 different booming grounds were present in central Wisconsin wildlife areas.
 Birdwatchers travel from around the world to visit Wisconsin in April for the Central Wisconsin Prairie Chicken Festival, started in 2006 by Golden Sands Resource Conservation & Development Council, Inc.